Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Box 1: Visual Studio Test.
 Box 2: Visual Studio Build.
 Box 3: Prepare Analysis Configuration.
 Box 4: Visual Studio Test.
 - [ ] Box 1: Publish Build Artifacts.
 Box 2: Prepare Analysis Configuration.
 Box 3: Visual Studio Build.
 Box 4: Run Code Analysis.
 - [x] Box 1: Prepare Analysis Configuration.
 Box 2: Visual Studio Build.
 Box 3: Visual Studio Test.
 Box 4: Run Code Analysis.

-### You need to recommend an integration strategy for the build process of a Java application.
-The solution must meet the following requirements: The builds must access an on-premises dependency management system.
-The build outputs must be stored as Server artifacts in Azure DevOps.
-The source code must be stored in a Git repository in Azure DevOps.
-Solution: Configure the build pipeline to use a Hosted VS 2017 agent pool.
-Include the Java Tool Installer task in the build pipeline.
-Does this meet the goal?

-- [ ] Yes.
-- [x] No.

-### You need to recommend an integration strategy for the build process of a Java application.
-The solution must meet the following requirements: The builds must access an on-premises dependency management system.
-The build outputs must be stored as Server artifacts in Azure DevOps.
-The source code must be stored in a Git repository in Azure DevOps.
-Solution: Install and configure a self-hosted build agent on an on-premises machine.
-Configure the build pipeline to use the Default agent pool.
-Include the Java Tool Installer task in the build pipeline.
-Does this meet the goal?

-- [ ] Yes.
-- [x] No.

 ### Note: The question is included in a number of questions that depicts the identical set-up.
 However, every question has a distinctive result.
 Establish if the solution satisfies the requirements.
 You run the Register-AzureRmAutomationDscNode command in your company's environment.
 You need to make sure that your company's test servers remain correctly configured, regardless of configuration drift.
 Solution: You set the -ConfigurationMode parameter to ApplyOnly.
 Does the solution meet the goal?